VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

         [
             The student user is the primary user of VisualFP and, therefore, the main influence on the visualization design.
             The student user wants to learn functional programming using VisualFP.
-            They want to do that by visually composing functions in a simple UI.
+            They want to do that by visually composing functions in a simple #ac("UI").
-            The UI should simplify the understanding of functional concepts that many beginners struggle with.
+            The #ac("UI") should simplify the understanding of functional concepts that many beginners struggle with.
         ]
     ),
     terms.item(